legraina/rmn/README.md

 ### General information for installation

+##### Nginx
+You may have to deploy an nginx reverse proxy to point to the kubernetes server.
+You may adapt the nginx.conf file for this purpose.

 ##### Ingress
 nginx is only used as a reverse proxy to redirect all requests to kubernetes and to handle certificates.
 All the routing part is handle by ingress (i.e., nginx in kubernetes).
 Ingress needs to be enabled in minikube: